-True to its passion for underwater exploration, Rolex took an active part in the historic DEEPSEA CHALLENGE expedition of film-maker and explorer James Cameron (Titanic, Avata) in partnership with the National Geographic Society.
-On 26 March 2012, the expedition’s submersible descended 10,908 metres (35,787 feet) * to reach Challenger Deep, the deepest point in the world’s oceans located in the Mariana Trench, south-west of Guam in the Pacific Ocean.
-The Deepsea Challenger carried an experimental divers’ watch, the ROLEX DEEPSEA CHALLENGE, on its robotic manipulator arm.
+True to its passion for underwater exploration, Rolex took an active part in the historic Deepsea Challenge expedition of film-maker and explorer James Cameron (Titanic, Avata) in partnership with the National Geographic Society.
+On 26 March 2012, the expedition’s submersible descended 10.908 metres (35,787 feet) to reach Challenger Deep, the deepest point in the world’s oceans located in the Mariana Trench, south-west of Guam in the Pacific Ocean (so far, considering that Omega and the Five Deeps expedition have reached an even deepest spot, with the Omega Seamaster Planet Ocean Ultra Deep Professional project).
+The Deepsea Challenger carried an experimental divers’ watch, the Rolex Deepsea Challenge, an extreme version of the standard Rolex Deepsea, on its robotic manipulator arm.
 The timepiece worked perfectly throughout the dive at extreme pressures, confirming Rolex’s position as the leading brand in waterproofness.
-Echoing the historic dive of 1960 both James Cameron’s expedition and the ROLEX DEEPSEA CHALLENGE directly echo the bathyscaphe Trieste’s historic dive on 23 January 1960, the first and until 2012 the only manned dive to the deepest-known point in the Mariana Trench.
-On that exploit, an experimental Oyster model, the DEEP SEA SPECIAL, was attached to the hull and accompanied the Trieste into the abyss.
+Echoing the historic dive of 1960 both James Cameron’s expedition and the Rolex Deepsea Challenge directly echo the bathyscaphe Trieste’s historic dive on 23 January 1960, the first and until 2012 the only manned dive to the deepest-known point in the Mariana Trench.
+On that exploit, an experimental Oyster model, the Deepsea Special, was attached to the hull and accompanied the Trieste into the abyss.
 It reached the record depth of 10,916 metres (35,814 feet), returning to the surface in perfect working order, a feat that remained unrivalled for more than half a century.
-James Cameron was thrilled at the additional opportunity to take a 1960 DEEPSEA SPECIAL with him in the cockpit of the Deepsea Challenger: “As soon as I got into the sub, I found a special place to attach the ‘Old Lady’, the sister of the watch that went down 52 years ago on the Trieste.
+James Cameron was thrilled at the additional opportunity to take a 1960 Deepsea Special with him in the cockpit of the Deepsea Challenger: “As soon as I got into the sub, I found a special place to attach the ‘Old Lady’, the sister of the watch that went down 52 years ago on the Trieste.
 She kept me company on the dive to the most remote place on this planet, and was my good luck charm.”
-A natural partnership Rolex was therefore a natural partner, with the National Geographic Society, for the DEEPSEA CHALLENGE expedition, a project that combined human adventure and technological innovation, the pursuit of excellence and pushed the limits of man’s potential.
+Rolex was therefore a natural partner to the National Geographic Society, for the Deepsea Challenge expedition, a project that combined human adventure and technological innovation, the pursuit of excellence and pushed the limits of man’s potential.

 A Rolex watch was attached to the manipulator arm of the submersible as James Cameron made the unprecedented solo dive.
-The Oyster Perpetual ROLEX DEEPSEA CHALLENGE, an experimental divers’ watch, was specially developed, tested and manufactured in record time for the occasion.
-“The ROLEX DEEPSEA CHALLENGE was the reliable companion throughout the dive; it was visible on the sub’s manipulator arm and working precisely 10,908 metres down at the bottom of Challenger Deep,” James Cameron said after his historic dive.“ It’s a tremendous example of engineering know-how, and an ideal match for the Deepsea Challenger submersible.”
+The Oyster Perpetual Rolex Deepsea Challenge, an experimental divers’ watch, was specially developed, tested and manufactured in record time for the occasion.
+“The ROLEX Deepsea Challenge was the reliable companion throughout the dive; it was visible on the sub’s manipulator arm and working precisely 10,908 metres down at the bottom of Challenger Deep,” James Cameron said after his historic dive.“ It’s a tremendous example of engineering know-how, and an ideal match for the Deepsea Challenger submersible.”

-The Oyster Perpetual ROLEX DEEPSEA CHALLENGE is an experimental divers’ watch guaranteed waterproof to a depth of 12,000 metres (39,370 feet), entirely developed and manufactured by Rolex to resist the extreme pressure present in the deepest reaches of the oceans.
+The Oyster Perpetual Rolex Deepsea Challenge is an experimental divers’ watch guaranteed waterproof to a depth of 12,000 metres (39,370 feet), entirely developed and manufactured by Rolex to resist the extreme pressure present in the deepest reaches of the oceans.

-Technically, the ROLEX DEEPSEA CHALLENGE is an enhanced version of the commercial ROLEX DEEPSEA professional divers’ watch (guaranteed waterproof to a depth of 3,900 metres or 12,800 feet) introduced in 2008.
-The new experimental watch is 51.4 mm in diameter and 28.5 mm thick.
-Its design is based on the RINGLOCK SYSTEM case architecture of the ROLEX DEEPSEA.
+Technically, the Rolex Deepsea Challenge is an enhanced version of the commercial Rolex Deepsea professional divers’ watch (guaranteed waterproof to a depth of 3,900 metres or 12,800 feet) introduced in 2008.
+The new experimental watch is 51.4mm in diameter and 28.5mm thick.
+Its design is based on the Ringlock System case architecture of the Rolex Deepsea.
 This intricate three-piece case architecture, developed and patented by Rolex, features a highly resistant nitrogen-alloyed stainless steel support ring as the backbone of the watch.
-Placed inside the middle case made of the 904L stainless steel superalloy, it supports a 14.3 mm thick domed sapphire crystal, made of high-purity aluminium oxide, and a 5.3 mm screw-down case back made of grade 5 titanium.
+Placed inside the middle case made of the 904L stainless steel superalloy, it supports a 14.3mm thick domed sapphire crystal, made of high-purity aluminium oxide, and a 5.3mm screw-down case back made of grade 5 titanium.

-In the wake of the ROLEX DEEPSEA
+In the wake of the ROLEX Deepsea.

-It also has other technical features of the ROLEX DEEPSEA, such as a unidirectional rotatable 60-minute graduated bezel with a CERACHROM insert in ceramic; a CHROMALIGHT display with long-lasting luminescence (hands and hour markers); a self-winding mechanical movement (calibre 3135) with a paramagnetic blue PARACHROM hairspring; and a solid-link OYSTER bracelet fitted with an OYSTERLOCK clasp with a safety catch and the Rolex GLIDELOCK and FLIPLOCK diving extension systems.
+It also has other technical features of the Rolex Deepsea, such as a unidirectional rotatable 60-minute graduated bezel with a Cerachrom insert in ceramic; a Chromalight display with long-lasting luminescence (hands and hour markers); a self-winding mechanical movement (calibre 3135) with a paramagnetic blue Parachrom hairspring; and a solid-link Oyster bracelet fitted with an Oysterlock clasp with a safety catch and the Rolex Glidelock and Fliplock diving extension systems.

-The ROLEX DEEPSEA CHALLENGE is a true divers’ watch, both technically and aesthetically a worthy member of the Rolex Oyster Professional family of watches.
+The Rolex Deepsea Challenge is a true divers’ watch, both technically and aesthetically a worthy member of the Rolex Oyster Professional family of watches.
 To comply with the stringent certification requirements for divers’ watches, the watch was tested by Rolex in a specially created hyperbaric tank at a pressure of 1,500 bars, corresponding to the pressure at a depth of 15,000 metres (nearly 50,000 feet), 25 per cent greater than the depth to which the watch is guaranteed waterproof.
-At a depth of 15,000 metres, the load exerted on the crystal is 17 tonnes (13.6 tonnes at 12,000 metres), and on the case back nearly 23 tonnes; a total of some 40 tonnes is borne by the support ring in the middle case.
-A symbol of supremacy The ROLEX DEEPSEA CHALLENGE symbolizes the brand’s supremacy in mastering waterproofness.
+At a depth of 15,000 metres, the load exerted on the crystal is 17 tonnes (13.6 tonnes at 12,000 metres), and on the case back nearly 23 tons; a total of some 40 tons is borne by the support ring in the middle case.
+A symbol of supremacy The Rolex Deepsea Challenge symbolizes the brand’s supremacy in mastering waterproofness.

 CATEGORY Experimental watch CASE OYSTER (monobloc middle case, screw-down case back and winding crown) Diameter 51.4 mm Thickness 28.5 mm Architecture RINGLOCK SYSTEM with a nitrogen-alloyed stainless steel support ring Materials 904L steel superalloy, case back in grade 5 titanium Winding crown Screw-down, TRIPLOCK triple waterproofness system Crown guard Integral part of the middle case Crystal Domed synthetic sapphire, 14.3 mm thick Bezel Unidirectional rotatable 60-minute graduated; CERACHROM insert in ceramic with numerals and graduations coated in platinum via PVD Dial Black lacquer CHROMALIGHT display with long-lasting luminescence Waterproofness 12,000 m (39,370 ft) MOVEMENT Calibre 3135, Manufacture Rolex Mechanical movement with bidirectional self-winding via PERPETUAL rotor Functions Centre hour, minute and seconds hands.
 Instantaneous date with rapid setting.
 Stop seconds for precise time setting Frequency 28,800 beats/hour (4 Hz) Precision Officially certified Swiss chronometer (COSC) Paramagnetic blue PARACHROM hairspring with Breguet overcoil Large balance wheel with variable inertia High-precision regulating via gold MICROSTELLA nuts Power reserve Approximately 48 hours BRACELET OYSTER; folding OYSTERLOCK safety clasp with GLIDELOCK system for fine adjustment of bracelet length, FLIPLOCK extension link

-(Photo credit: courtesy of ROLEX)
+(Photo credit: courtesy of Rolex)